 Crimes Compensation - VOCAT

-Our team has over 20 years of experience and has an understanding of what is expected by the Victims of Crime Assistance Tribunal.
-We strive to do the best we can for our clients and we embrace any initiatives to improve the scheme through our participation at regular User Group meetings.
+With over 30 years' experience in crimes compensation claims, our team has an understanding of what is expected by the Victims of Crime Assistance Tribunal.
+We strive to do the best we can for our clients and embrace any initiatives to improve the scheme through our participation at regular User Group meetings.

-In Victoria, victims of crime may be entitled to financial assistance to represent that they have been a victim of crime.
+In Victoria, victims of crime may be entitled to financial assistance to reflect that they have been a victim of crime.

 For you or a family member to have a claim, the crime must have occurred in Victoria and be punishable by imprisonment.
 Even if the offender has not been found guilty of the crime, or has not been identified by the police, you may still have a claim.
 Assistance varies according to the type of crime that took place.